BenRouhaMN/Calculator/README.md

 This document defines the REST engineering baseline for the Foundation project.

-All APIs must comply.
+All APIs MUST comply.

-Architectural deviations require review and approval.
+Architectural deviations require formal review and approval.